 The Bobcat rank can be earned very quickly – often in just one or two den meetings.
 This means that every new Cub Scout will get a rank badge shortly after joining.
 There’s nothing like seeing those little first grade Tiger Cubs receive their first badge!

 To earn the Bobcat rank, the boys must demonstrate knowledge of the following:

-The Cub Scout sign should be given when repeating the Cub Scout Promise or Law of the Pack.
+The Cub Scout sign should be given when repeating the Scout Oath or Law.

 This symbolizes the two alert ears of the wolf and is used by the boys to show that they are ready to listen.

-The Cub Scout handshake is used by Cubs and leaders to show that those who use it help others and obey the Law of the Pack.
+The Cub Scout handshake is used by Cubs and leaders to show that those who use it help others and obey the Scout Oath and Law.

 To do the handshake, put the index and middle fingers of the right hand against the other person’s wrist when shaking hands.